eugene-eeo/g3/docs/manual/index.md

 `g3` is a collection of programs that generate a static site.
 As such `g3` aims to make it easy to compose them together to play well with your own workflow/project layout.
-However all `g3` programs assume that the directory are executed from has a `_g3` folder with the following layout:
+However all `g3` programs will assume that the directory are executed from has a `_g3` folder with the following layout:

     _g3/
         config.json